Keegan-ai/level-3-programming-assesment/docs/test-results.md

 ### Data used:MutableMapOfString

 I am going to use this to generally shape my map and then im going to use north, south, east and west for me to call it easily and move my player.
 I am also going to add more stuff which maybe make my game feel a bit better.
-I will write in this test result again after 11 days
+I will write in this test result again after 2 weeks days

 ### Test Result